ColdTrick/digest/README.txt

 == 2.
 ToDo ==

 == 3.
 Plugin developers ==
-If you wish to supply content for eighter the Site digest of Group digest you can easily extend the digest.
+If you wish to supply content for either the Site digest of Group digest you can easily extend the digest.

 === For the Site digest ===
 Please extend the view "digest/elements/site" with the content from your plugin and